Integrate your workforce planning into budget planning seamlessly with the top 2023 WFM tools

 However – despite being an important tool that helps companies stay on track – budgets alone don’t showcase the full picture of an organization’s performance.
 In order to get the most out of budgeting and ensure financial outcomes are trending in the right direction, businesses need to rely on monitoring budget predictions and actual outcomes.
 This process is often referred to as budget variance analysis.

-Comparing budget vs. actuals allows finance leaders to assess the organization’s performance against their predicted forecast and course-correct as needed so they can continue to climb the staircase to success.
-In this article, our experts will be covering everything you need to know about FP&A variance analysis to help your financial team follow Financial Planning & Analysis best practices and serve as strategic decision influencers for your entire organization.
+Comparing budget vs. actuals allows finance leaders to assess the organization’s performance against their predicted forecast and course correct as needed.
+In this article, our experts will cover everything you need to know about FP&A variance analysis to help your financial team follow Financial Planning & Analysis best practices and serve as strategic decision influencers for your entire organization.

-Variances can be categorized as either a favorable variance or an unfavorable variance.
-When variance is favorable, the revenue is higher than the budgeted amount.
-In the case of an unfavorable variance, revenue falls short of the budget, or the actual cost of expenses is greater than the budget.
+With an unfavorable variance, revenue falls short of the budget OR the actual cost of expenses is greater than the budget.

 Several causes may affect an organization’s FP&A variance analysis.
 These include:

 If the gap between budget vs. actuals is continuously too large, it means that the finance team needs to adjust their forecasting process in order to better predict and assess the performance of their organization.